Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By TexasDarling from East Texas

 Some seven years back I managed to collect a lot of matching rolls of Fablon, all from different boot sales.
 I paid no more than 30p per roll.
 This enabled me to decorate my half-tiled small kitchen for less than the price of one roll of washable paper!
-It looked good and lasted really well, we only took it done this year.
-You never know what's out there unless you look.

 I love garage sales, but I also like saving my money on junk.
 I always take my iced water along for days when the weather forecast calls for hot, humid weather.
 It is also good to keep a tape measure and bungee ties in the car for measuring items and hauling them away.